About

 Artist Statement Roos van Geffen

-As a visual artist I work with video, photography, installation and performance.
-In my practice, I investigate how emotions, experiences and memories are stored in the body and set into motion.
-In my work, the body, or parts of it, acts as the interpreter of abstract ideas and as a site where meaning emerges.
+I work as a visual artist with video, photography, installation and performance.
+In my practice I explore how experiences, memories and vulnerabilities are stored in the body and set into motion.
+In my work the body (or parts of it) is the interpreter of abstract ideas and the place where meaning arises.
 Recurring themes are intergenerational relationships and the longing for connection.

-That longing is rooted in my childhood; I grew up in a family full of tension that slowly and painfully fell apart.
-My parents, my brother and I were physically separated, while I longed for closeness, both emotionally and physically.
+That longing has its origins in my childhood; I grew up in a family full of tension, that slowly and painfully fell apart.
+Both my parents and my brother and I lived separately, while I longed for closeness, both emotionally and physically.

 I work slowly and selectively.
 I cut and concentrate until only the essence remains.
-My works are carefully constructed, seemingly simple and direct, yet they emerge from a layered and lifelong research process.
+My works are carefully constructed, seemingly simple and direct, but emerge from a layered and ongoing research process.
+That process takes place in my studio, but also in collaborations with scientists, performers and other artists, in conversations with friends and in the everyday life around me.

 A work often begins with the desire to understand an experience won’t let me go: loss, guilt, complex relationships, a longing for forgiveness or closeness.
 I relive how such an abstract experience is stored in my body and search for a form that can carry that inner charge.
 I approach my subject from different perspectives: embodied, philosophical, societal, art historical, sometimes in collaboration with scientists or performers.
 I work towards images that transcend the personal without being directly explained.
 I choose medium and material carefully, as they are inseparably connected to the content.For example, in Courtesy of The Artist, a performance that emerged from my frustration that the most valuable thing I can create, a child, is not regarded as such within the art context.
 At the same time, it questions the tension between art, care and economic necessity.
 My son separates the chaff from the grain, seated on a fragrant mound of wheat sheaves that refers to fertility, new life and growth, but also to the necessity of putting bread on the table.